calmlow/12clabs-wip/README.md

 ### 4.4 Questions

-* 4.1 Does the DB Adapter support transactional behaviour?
+* 4.1 What's the name of the swim lane where you placed the DB Adapter?
-* 4.2 What's the name of the swim lane where you placed the DB Adapter?
+* 4.2 What's the name of the swim lane where the Mediator/BPEL component lives?
-* 4.3 What's the name of the swim lane where the Mediator/BPEL component lives?
+* 4.3 Does the database adapter require a primary key for when interacting with tables?

 ## 5.0 Add a Subprocess